telerik/kendo-ui-core/docs/AngularJS/Troubleshooting/notes-on-ng-repeat.md

 ---
-title: Specific Directives Support
+title: ng-* Directives in Widget Markup
-page_title: Specific Directives Support
+page_title: ng-* Directives in Widget Markup | AngularJS Directives
 description: "Learn more about the `ng-repeat`, `ng-if`, `ng-bind` directives supported by Kendo UI controls in AngularJS."
-position: 6
+previous_url: /AngularJS/notes-on-ng-repeat
+slug: ngrepeat_ngif_ngbind_support_angularjs
 ---

-# Specific Directives Support
+# ng-* Directives in Widget Markup

 Prior to Kendo UI Q2 2015 release, the widgets which were instantiated over existing markup partially supported `ng-repeat`, `ng-if`, `ng-bind`, and other DOM manipulation directives in the markup.
 Subsequent changes to the markup, caused by those directives, were not handled correctly though.

 ## Overview

-The widgets which exhibited that behavior were the `tabstrip`, `panelbar`, `menu`, `treeview` and several mobile widgets.
+The widgets which exhibited that behavior were the TabStrip, PanelBar, Menu, TreeView, and several mobile widgets.
 The support of that behavior was accidental and not intentional, due to the directives instantiating the widgets in a `$timeout` (`setTimeout`) wrap.

 The timeout initialization caused several other issues as well.
 The widget instances were not accessible in a reliable manner.
 Each widget instantiation required several additional `$scope.digest` cycles to be executed.
 Performance was negatively affected and the widget initialization was visible to the end user in certain scenarios.
 The [change from June 17](https://github.com/telerik/kendo-ui-core/commit/0a4912ea9c14b2924d9914a5108ae2c2f636e4ed) removed the timeout implementation, effectively breaking the accidental `ng-repeat` support in later releases.